Motiejus Valančius: Bishop

 He was consecrated bishop in 1850, the first peasant to head over that diocese.
 Taking up his duties, he guided the diocese for the next 25 years, years of religious, political and social change not only within Samogitia but in Lithuania as a whole.
 He expanded and improved the Samogitian parochial school network, wrote many religious books, and in 1858 inaugurated a temperance movement, which grew to encompass nearly a million members, almost half of the county’s population.
 He also wrote the first Lithuanian language history of the Samogitian diocese, which has not lost its scientific value even nowadays.

 His pastoral and educational work was interrupted by the uprising of 1863–1864 and was made extremely difficult as the Russian government tightened its reins after the revolt's defeat.
 Yet these circumstances did not prevent him from following a course that brought him into direct conflict with the authorities.
 He made every effort to undermine the government’s scheme of Russification.
 In 1874 Valančius fell ill and died in Kaunas on May 29, 1875.
 He was interred in the crypt of the Kaunas Cathedral Basilica.

 Legacy

 His services to the Lithuanian cause were lasting and important, including his opposition to the Russian government and the tactics he employed in resisting its policies, particularly the Lithuanian press ban.
 He sponsored the illegal practice of printing Lithuanian books in East Prussia and smuggling them into Lithuania by knygnešiai, which served to stimulate the emergence of the Lithuanian national movement.
-As an educator, able Church administrator, historian and ethnographer, and talented writer, Valančius is one of the most versatile and influential figures in 19th century Lithuania.
+As an educator, able Church administrator, historian and ethnographer, and talented writer, Valančius is one of the most versatile and influential figures in 19th-century Lithuania.

+He published several dozen books, in Lithuanian, on Lithuanian and Samogitian history, primarily religious and folklore; among them: